 When staying at a Disney Resort Hotel, there's no need to rent a car.
-Just steps from your hotel, buses, boats, and monorails are on hand to whisk you to and from all 6 Disney Parks, and the Downtown Disney area.
+Just steps from your hotel, buses, boats, and monorails are on hand to whisk you to and from all 6 Disney Parks, and the Disney Springs area.

 Here is a rundown of transportation within the Disney World resort.

-Most areas of the Walt Disney World Resort are accessible by bus from other areas within the Resort, including Theme Parks*, Water Parks, the Disney Resorts and the Downtown Disney area.
+Most areas of the Walt Disney World Resort are accessible by bus from other areas within the Resort, including Theme Parks*, Water Parks, the Disney Resorts and the Disney Springs area.
 Buses travel on routes throughout the Resort and do not provide direct service between all destinations.

 Note: Magic Kingdom Park is not accessible by bus from Disney's Contemporary Resort, Disney's Grand Floridian Resort & Spa and Disney's Polynesian Resort.
 These Resorts provide monorail transportation to the park.

 The Magic Kingdom Park is accessible by water launch from Disney's Contemporary Resort, Disney's Grand Floridian Resort & Spa, Disney's Polynesian Resort, Disney's Fort Wilderness Resort & Campground and Disney's Wilderness Lodge.
 The Disney ferryboats connect the Magic Kingdom Park to the Transportation and Ticket Centre (adjacent to Magic Kingdom parking).

 Epcot and Disney's Hollywood Studios are accessible by boat from Disney's BoardWalk Inn and Villas Resort, Disney's Yacht Club and Disney's Beach Club Resorts and the Walt Disney World Swan and Dolphin Hotels.